civetta/civetta.github.io-src/content/pages/resume.md

 Template: generic_page
 Title: Resume
-Slug: Resume
+Slug: resume
 Summary: Resume

-#This is my resume page
+#This is my about me page